Daniel J. Frey

 Every society has had an awakening.

-To promote, to honor, to defend a mistake in the light of truth is an evil act against life.
+To promote, honor, or defend a mistake in the light of truth is an evil act against life.

 To roll in lies, to bathe in hate, to inflict pain with words, acts, or symbolically with statues is tyranny.